 Carrots in the fall and beyond

 It’s now early January and we have eaten through about 1/3 of our carrots, so I think we’ll have plenty to last through early- to mid-May.
-Later I’ll write about how I store them, so that you, too, can have fresh garden carrots year ’round.
+Here’s how I store them.
+It’s wonderful to have fresh garden carrots year ’round.

 So now, what carrots will you plant this year?